 A desk study and data search were also undertaken to ensure the reasonable probable use of the site by bats could be determined.

-The habitat around the site offers a low potential for foraging being urban.
-There is poor connectivity between the site and higher quality foraging areas.
+The habitat around the site offers moderate foraging opportunities.
+There is good connectivity between the site and higher quality foraging areas.

-The building has negligible to low potential for use by bats.
+The building has low potential for use by bats.